-Prerequisite: MATH IIII with a minimum grade of C or appropriate admission-level college algebra and trigonometry competency.
+Prerequisite: Program Admission and MATH IIII with C or better..
 Contact Hours: 3

 MATH 1127 - Introduction to Statistics (3)

 Emphasizes the concepts and methods fundamental to utilizing and interpreting commonly used statistics.
 Topics include descriptive statistics, basic probability, discrete and continuous distributions, sampling distributions, hypothesis testing, chi square tests, and linear regression.
 This course does not fulfill the math requirement for any Health Sciences program.
 Consult an advisor and the specific program information pages of this catalog for required course(s).